 - April 3rd to April 16th, 2018

-The applications, along with the required additional documents, must be submitted by the end of the application period.
-Applications are submitted via an electronic application form, which closes at 11.59 PM (Helsinki time) on the last day of the round of applications.
+Applications are submitted using an electronic application form, which will be open during the application period.
+Application form closes at 3 PM (Helsinki time) on the last day of the round of applications.